Home Compare ROK vs VACN.SW

 Rockwell Automation vs VAT Group: Which Stock Looks Stronger in 2026?

-Rockwell Automation holds the cleaner structural position, with the lead spread across growth and profitability.
-VAT still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Rockwell Automation holds the cleaner structural position, with the lead spread across growth and valuation.
+VAT does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ROK: Russell 1000, VACN.SW: STOXX 600).